geisserf/lemon-dd/README.md

-# lemon-dd
+# LEMON-DD
 Library for Edge-valued MONoid-based decision diagrams.

 # Description
-LeMON is a decision diagram library with a focus on providing the ability to define edge-valued decision diagrams.
+LEMON is a decision diagram library with a focus on providing the ability to define edge-valued decision diagrams.
 This README is only a very brief overview.
-For more information please refer to the (wiki)[https://github.com/geisserf/lemon-dd/wiki/Overview].
+For more information please refer to the [wiki](https://github.com/geisserf/lemon-dd/wiki/Overview).

 # Running the library
 ## Supported platforms